-Evaluating these plants for low-water use and a wide range of climatic tolerances before introduction provides the information necessary to promote the use of these plants with confidence.
-Growing them in demonstration gardens throughout the state creates the additional opportunity to educate the public on the environmental benefits of using them and exposing the public to their beauty creates market demand.
+Evaluating these plants for low-water use and a wide range of climatic tolerances before introduction provides the information necessary to promote the use of the plants with confidence.
+Growing them in demonstration gardens throughout the state creates the additional opportunity to educate the public on the environmental benefits of buying and using them and, by exposing the public to their beauty, create market demand.